felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

     # Compute new robot pose
     [x, y, phi] = get_robot_pose(u, w, x, y, phi, delta_t)
 ```
-I recommend you try to modify your line following code from Lab 2 to implement the localization as described above.
-Try doing it yourself, first.
-If your code is not working, or you need inspiration, you can use the [provided template](../Lab3/lab3_template.py).

 The tasks are listed below: